microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/sqlledger/readme.md

 - Virtual machine or computer with minimum 2 CPUs with 8Gb RAM.
 - SQL Server Management Studio (SSMS).
 The latest SSMS 18.x will work but SSMS 19.x has a new visualization for Ledger tables so the examples in demo 1 were done with the latest SSMS 19.x preview build.

-## Demo 1: Using an updatable ledger table
+## Exercise 1: Using an updatable ledger table

-This demo will show you the fundamentals of an updatable ledger table.
+This exercise will show you the fundamentals of an updatable ledger table.

 1. Create logins by executing the script **addsysadminlogin.sql** from SSMS as the default sysadmin for the SQL Server instance.
 2. Login with the 'bob' sysadmin user created in step #1.